Molecular Ecology of Medieval European Landscapes

 These methods will be applied at 50 strategically selected lake-pairs across northern and central Europe within three archaeological zones.
 Additionally, we will go deeper in time and investigate medieval landscape-lake interactions in 3 of the lake pairs.

-Biodiversity Exploration
+Biodiversity Insights

 We'll reveal species-level biodiversity for: